 EREF and NWRA Unveil Resource for Elevated Temperature Landfill Information and Research

 Elevated temperature landfills (ETLFs), often incorrectly labeled as landfill fires, have sparked in-depth discussions across the nation due to the management challenges and regulatory issues faced by landfill operators.
-While an ETLF is neither a surface nor subsurface fire, these landfills exhibit high temperatures (with some reaching 150o F to 250o F) leading to landfill gas operational compliance issues.
+While an ETLF is neither a surface nor a subsurface fire, these landfills exhibit high temperatures (with some reaching 150o degrees Fahrenheit to 250o degrees Fahrenheit) that lead to landfill gas operational compliance issues.
 The mechanisms leading to ETLFs are not well known; however, research is currently underway to better understand the causes.